kisalchandula/Python-Geoprocessing-Tool/README.md

 Given an any kind of Distribution Network this Automated tool can divide them into most appropriate boundary polygons covering it according to the User Requirements (Ex: - Feature length, Boundary Size).

-Input Pipeline layer --> Output Boundary layer  FGDB format /n
+Input Pipeline layer --> Output Boundary layer (File Geodatabase)

 Threshold --> approximate pipeline length required